Policy Implications of Statistical Estimates: A General Bayesian Decision-Theoretic Model for Binary Outcomes: Introduction

-My model has the following advantages over the conventional practice.
+The causal binary loss function model is better suited to evaluate the effect of a policy than the significance test, for two reasons.
 First, the model uses the posterior distribution of a causal effect estimated by Bayesian statistics.
-This enables the model to incorporate (1) an effect size other than a standard point estimate and (2) its associated probability as a continuous measure of uncertainty.
-In other words, the model is not limited to use only a standard point estimate as the effect size of interest and a specific threshold of uncertainty measures such as $p<5\%$ or a 95\% interval.
-This property addresses the first two of the aforementioned limitations in the conventional practice.
+This enables the model to incorporate (1) a range of effect sizes other than a standard point estimate and (2) its associated probability mass as a continuous measure of uncertainty.
+These points address the first two limitations of the significance test.

-Second, the model incorporates the effect size of interest and its associated probability, into a loss function over the cost of a policy to realize the effect and the cost of an undesirable event (such as war).
-The model can then present approximately up to what ratio between the two costs an expected loss remains smaller if the policy is implemented than if not.
-An effect size is considered substantively significant up to the ratio between the two costs where an expected loss is smaller if the policy is implemented than if not.
-This property addresses the third of the aforementioned limitations in the conventional practice.
+Second, the model computes approximately up to what ratio of the cost of a policy to the cost of an undesirable event an expected loss remains smaller if the policy is implemented than if it is not.
+The policy is considered substantively significant up to the cost ratio where an expected loss is smaller if the policy is implemented.
+This point addresses the third limitation of the significance test.

-It is often difficult to measure the costs of a specific policy and an outcome.
-Yet, we can at least mathematically deduce that the cost of a policy should be smaller than the cost of an outcome, for the policy to be worth being implemented.
-In other words, the ratio of the former cost to the latter cost should be less than one.
-Then, we can compute an expected loss given each of all possible ratios (e.g., .01, .02, …, .99) and see up to what ratio the expected loss is smaller if the policy is implemented than if not.
-For example, we might make a statement such as ``We expect that the effect size of a policy and its associated probability are large enough to produce a better outcome than that resulting from the policy being not implemented, if the ratio of the cost of the policy to the cost of the undesirable outcome is approximately up to .43.''
+It is often difficult to measure the costs of a specific policy and outcome.
+Yet, by definition, the cost of a policy should be smaller than the cost of an outcome, for the policy to be worth implementing.
+Therefore, the ratio of the former cost to the latter cost should be less than one.
+Thus, we can compute an expected loss given each of all possible ratios (e.g., 0.01, 0.02, …, 0.99) and simulate up to what ratio the expected loss is smaller under a policy intervention.
+For example, we might state: ``The policy is expected to produce a better outcome than that resulting from no policy intervention, if the ratio of the cost of the policy to the cost of the undesirable outcome is approximately up to 0.43.''